Michelle Welborn, CPM, LM | Primary Midwife

 I am amazed and grateful to have found midwifery and I love my job!
 I feel so passionate about birth that it rarely feels like work.
-I believe that pregnancy and birth are normal life processes that have the power to transform women and families at the deepest levels.
-Witnessing this transformation and seeing women realize their power is both a joy and an honor.
+I believe that pregnancy and birth are normal life processes that have the power to transform us at the deepest levels.
+Witnessing this transformation and seeing women/birthing parents realize their power is both a joy and an honor.

 Education is a core value.
 I offer individualized care, professional advice, information and resources to empower my clients to make autonomous decisions about their pregnancies, births and babies.
 The Midwifery Model of Care builds confidence in parenting skills.

-No matter how many births I attend, I learn something new at each birth and find myself profoundly moved by the strength, love and wisdom I regularly see from women, their partners and babies.
+No matter how many births I attend, I learn something new at each birth and find myself profoundly moved by the strength, love and wisdom I regularly witness in my clients.
 I can't imagine doing anything more rewarding than this work!

 How I Got Here: